Are you looking for the ultimate 5 days in London itinerary?

 Call your credit card company for two reasons: 1) to notify the bank that you will be out of the country and give them your exact travel dates.

-2) to check to see if the bank charges foreign transaction fees every time you are out of the country and use your card.
+2) To check to see if the bank charges foreign transaction fees every time you are out of the country and use your card.
 If it does, inquire about applying for a credit card that does NOT charge such fees.

 When using an ATM in London, England, make sure it is in your bank’s network, so you do not incur a transaction fee every time you use a British ATM to withdraw money.